-Cats & dogs in transit
+Cats and dogs in transit

 Some restrictions apply to cats and dogs transiting through New Zealand or who arrive onboard vessels.